audioxide/data/data/posts/20190606-reviews-denzel-curry-zuu.md

   that borders on genius.
 I’d argue that Denzel Curry even crosses that border every so often."
 week: 195
+blurb: The heated, high-tempered attitude that Curry carried on 2018's TA13OO has been replaced by a less hostile outlook.
+ZUU is a fun ride.
 ---
 author: André
 review: >-